 A focus on STEAM puts the Art into Science, Technology, Engineering, and Math for an integrated, holistic, and creative approach to learning.
 Classes will engage the student in deep learning across content areas and through multiple learning styles.
 Science elective courses such as Engineering 101 and Makerspace allow students to create, invent, and learn.

-Students in Middle School visit the Alice and Erle Nye Family Environmental Science Center once every six weeks.
+Students in Middle School visit the Alice and Erle Nye Family Environmental Science Center several times each semester.
 A comprehensive scope and sequence has been developed for the Environmental Science Center for students in kindergarten through eighth grade.
 The science curriculum for each grade is thematic and concepts introduced are built upon from one year to the next.